Division of Counseling and Rehabilitation Science - M.S. in Rehabilitation and Mental Health Counseling Working Professionals Program

-As an IIT rehabilitation counseling student, you will have the opportunity to network with over 40 years of alumni who have enjoyed IIT's rich history of training rehabilitation counselors.
+As an IIT rehabilitation and mental health counseling student, you will have the opportunity to network with over 40 years of alumni who have enjoyed IIT's rich history of training rehabilitation and mental health counselors.
 You will learn from and work with outstanding faculty who are leaders in the field.
-We continue to be ranked by U.S. News & World Report as one of the top Rehabilitation Counseling graduate programs in the country and are currently ranked thirteenth in the nation.
+We continue to be ranked by U.S. News & World Report as one of the top Rehabilitation Counseling graduate programs in the country and are currently ranked 9th in the nation.
 As an IIT student, you will graduate with the confidence of graduating from a top-tier university.

 I have more questions.
 Who do I contact?